Universal Logo

 Universal Pictures Logo 1990-1996

-The number of parallels and meridians has increased.
-The continents have received clear contours.
-The name of the film studio has been shortened to one word – “Universal.”
+The number of parallels and meridians has increased, and the continents have received clear contours.
+The name of the film studio has been shortened to one word—”Universal.”
 It overlaps the globe and goes beyond it to the right and left.
 It has small serifs in the form of needle-like protrusions.
-Added the phrase “AN MCA COMPANY” at the bottom.
+The phrase “AN MCA COMPANY” has been added at the bottom.

 1996 – 2012